tlverse/tlverse-handbook/10-tmle3mediate.md

 both $Z$ and $Y$).
 Mediation analysis in the presence of such variables is challenging [@avin2005identifiability]; thus, most efforts to develop definitions of causal direct and indirect effects explicitly assume the absence of such confounders.
-While we will refrain from discussing the matter in detail, the interested reader may wish to consult recent advances in the vast literature on causal mediation analysis, including _interventional_ direct and indirect effects [@didelez2006direct; @vanderweele2014effect; @lok2016defining;
+Without further assumptions, common mediation parameters (the natural direct and indirect effects) cannot be identified in the presence of such confounding, though @tchetgen2014identification discuss a monotonicity assumption that may be useful when justified by available scientific knowledge about the system under study.
+The interested reader may wish to consult recent advances in the vast and quickly growing literature on causal mediation analysis, including _interventional_ direct and indirect effects [@didelez2006direct; @vanderweele2014effect; @lok2016defining;
 @vansteelandt2017interventional; @rudolph2017robust; @nguyen2019clarifying],
 whose identification is robust to this complex form of post-treatment confounding.
 Within this thread of the literature, @diaz2020nonparametric and